 As competing clubs were established, by the 1970s Ruehle relaxed some of his rules and allowed more singles in the resort, which included a health club, communal bathing and massage, as well as dances and parties.
 A kidney-shaped pool, built in 1956, was a longstanding centrepiece.

 Even though the resort’s entertainment was turned up a notch, his membership dwindled.
 By 1974, the 20th anniversary of its founding, only one original member remained.
 Ruehle shut the resort in 1982.

 The acreage has passed through various owners, however, and remains intact at the western end of Roland Road, where it dead-ends past Maple Street.
 Over 35-plus years, nature has gone a long way to reclaim the site.
 Derelict structures in various states of decay crumble quietly among lush foliage in the summer, as mosquitoes in their thousands enjoy abandoned, algae-layered water features.
-Google satellite imagery taken a year ago this month suggests that little has changed since 2013, when the colour photos accompanying this article were taken.
+Google satellite imagery taken in 2018 suggests that little has changed since 2013, when the colour photos accompanying this article were taken.